Why Do People Shoplift?

 • Installing security tags on high-value items

-• Purchase visible CCTV to deter theft
+• Installing visible CCTV surveillance systems to deter thieves

 Hire Security

-Find out more about how you can secure your retail store in one of our other articles here.
+Discover more about how you can secure your retail store in one of our other articles here.

 We also have an official Region Security YouTube channel where you can keep an eye out for all the latest security news, tips, and tricks.